 Some chaos and our 17-year-old, who started school today.
 He'll be at the lycée in la Ciotat.

 The kitchen and some swiss chard, or blette.
 There are maraîchers on every corner!
 Have you ever had a swiss chard smoothie?

 Thanks, Caroline, for taking this picture of the ceremonial "opening of the new house".
 Caroline and Thomas, who bought our home in Ste.
 Cécile, were with us on this special day.
 Handing me the keys, were Maggie and Michael Moss, who sold us this memory-filled home.
 It was a tearful and exciting moment and I am so happy these women thought to make a ceremony of it, for I would not have thought to.
 Thanks again Caroline and Maggie!
 Michael Moss also took photos of this scene, as well as the gorgeous opening photo, at the top of this post.
-To comment on these photos, or on any item in this edition, click here.

 - Follow French Word-A-Day on Twitter